-- Your child's progress is continually monitored by his/her class teacher - All children on the SEND register have an ISP (individual support plan) which is reviewed every term and the plan for the next term made.
-The ISP targets allow us to focus on non-academic progress measures as well as progress in maths and English.
+- Your child's progress is continually monitored by his/her class teacher - All children on the SEND register have either a Passport or a SEN Support Plan which is reviewed every term and the plan for the next term made.
+These targets allow us to focus on non-academic progress measures as well as progress in maths and English.
 Eg attention, concentration, communication, social awareness - The progress of children with an EHC Plan is formally reviewed at an Annual Review for all adults involved with the child's education. - 9.
 Arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood.